 Eat foods that boost collagen production

-Berries, kiwis, almonds, dark green vegetables (spinach, kale, green beans, broccoli), avocados, carrots, tomatoes, pumpkin seeds, oysters and garlic support collagen production.
+Berries, kiwis, almonds, dark green vegetables (spinach, kale, green beans, broccoli), avocados, carrots, tomatoes, pumpkin seeds, oysters, and garlic support collagen production.

 Consume collagen supplements

-Due to the fact we lose collagen with every year of our live as we age, we need to replenish collagen from the outside.
+Due to the fact we lose collagen with every year of our life as we age, we need to replenish collagen from the outside.
 Fruits and vegetables are great but not sufficient if you are really determined to keep your plump and youthful skin.

-There are hundreds of collagen powders, tablets or shots on the market.
+There are hundreds of collagen powders, tablets, or shots on the market.
 If you are not sure which one to choose, here is my list of the Best collagen peptides for beautiful skin and hair.

 Eat antioxidants especially vitamin C

 If you are unable to consume a lot of fruits and vegetables for any reason (my mom, for instance, can’t eat much fiber because of her weak stomach), a vitamin C supplement added to your diet is highly recommended.
-To get your daily supply of vitamin E, consume almonds, nuts and seeds frequently.
+To get your daily supply of vitamin E, consume almonds, nuts, and seeds frequently.

 Moisturize your skin

 When you have enough hydration in your skin, it looks great.
-That’s why you need to be always taking care of your skin with a good moisturizing skincare.
+That’s why you need to be always taking care of your skin with good moisturizing skincare.

 Drink enough water